Git commit message convention

 A new feature without any breaking changes.

-Feature: Added support for RTL languages.
+Feature (ui): Added support for RTL languages.
 Closes #1.
 RTL content will now be rendered correctly.
-NOTE: Make sure to set `config.contentDirection` correctly.

-A bug fix for an existing feature (closes two tickets):
+A generic bug fix for an existing feature that affects many packages (closes two tickets):

 Fix: The editor will be great again.
 Closes #3.
 Closes #4.

-An enhancement which is not backward compatible.
+An improvement that is not backward compatible and sent by a non-core contributor.
 Public API was changed:

 For the commits shown above the changelog will look like this: